-Activity Indicator/s Partners Time Frame and possible funding sources 6.1 [Consideration: Include action: Identify the percentage of coastal (and marine) ecosystems already covered by MCPAs] Area covered UNEP, IUCN, SACEP Every 5 years 6.2.
-Establish regional standards/practices for assessing and enhancing management effectiveness of existing MCPAs, drawing on existing international, regional and national tools and measures Trends in extent of MCPAs, and management effectiveness 6.3.
-Identify vulnerable habitats and species (with particular attention to trans- boundary ecosystems) and develop area-based management measures for their protection.
-Gap analysis reports Marine Spatial Planning in place with regular reporting SACEP, IUCN, UNEP, BOBLME SAP, CITES, CBD 3 years GEF Biodiversity and International Waters
+Sub-targets Activity Indicator/s Partners Time Frame and possible funding sources Identify the percentage of coastal (and marine) ecosystems already covered by MCPAs Establishing protected areas and transboundary protected areas within the SAS region Area covered UNEP, IUCN, SACEP Every 5 years 6.2.
+Establish regional standards/practice s for assessing and enhancing management effectiveness of existing MCPAs, drawing on existing international, regional and national tools and measures Developing tools for measuring effective management Tools in place Trends in extent of MCPAs

-6.4.
-Establish a regional institutional network mechanism for and the creation of a Regional Network of MPAs and Protection of Trans- boundary and migratory species, based on past regional efforts under SACEP/SAS MoU signed, Existence of the Regional Network, Coverage of Key Biodiversity Areas, Management Effectiveness (including equitable management) 5 years GEF Biodiversity and International Waters 6.5.
-Promote legislative and institutional reform to secure MCPA effectiveness and impact and guaranteeing equitable benefit sharing among stakeholders.
-No of legislations and plans enacted Governance effectiveness indicators MoU drafted and operative Monitoring every 2 years 6.6.
-Organize exposure and exchange programs to learn from countries within the South Asian region, and also from other regions, to learn about effective management and governance measures.
-No of training and exchange programs carried out UNESCO - IOC
+6.3.
+Identify vulnerable habitats and species (with particular attention to trans- boundary ecosystems) and develop area- based management measures for their protection.
+Identification of vulnerable habitats and species Identification of area- based management measures Gap analysis SACEP, IUCN, UNEP, BOBLME SAP, CITES, CBD 3 years GEF Biodiversity and International Waters 6.4.
+Establish a regional institutional network mechanism for and the creation of a Regional Network of MPAs and Protection of Trans-boundary and migratory species, based on past regional efforts under SACEP/SAS Identification of routes and pathways of transboundary and migratory species Establish measures to protect the pathways and routes and management plan for conservation of habitats Establishment of regional institutional mechanism for the creation of MPAs MoU signed, Existence of the Regional Network.
+Coverage of Key Biodiversity Areas, Management Effectiveness (including reflected Aichi Targets in SDG's for equitable management) 5 years GEF Biodiversity and International Waters 6.5.
+Promote legislative and institutional reform to secure MCPA effectiveness and impact.
+Development of a regional action plan to secure the MCPA effectiveness Regional action plan in place No of legislations and plans enacted Governance effectiveness and MoU drafted and operative Monitoring every 2 years

+6.6.
+Organize Conduct regional No of training and UNESCO - IOC

+- - -

+exposure and learning and exchange exchange programs

+exchange programmes among carried out

+programs to learn SAS countries

+No of success stories

+from countries And sharing of success and case studies

+within the South stories and good published

+Asian region, and experiences

+also from other Regional Ocean

+governance.

+regions, to learn •

+about effective

+management and

+governance

+measures.

+meddares.